 The Title IX Coordinator, with the President's approval, will select four individuals to serve on the Title IX Committee.
 The appointment will be for two fiscal years.
-The Title IX Committee consists of Dr. James Hand, Title IX Institutional Coordinator, and members Ms. Jan Gillean, Assistant Dean for Campus Activities and Programs; Dr. Margaret Stahr, Assistant Professor of English; Dr. Rhonda Truitt, Title IX Coordinator for Athletics,; and Dr. John Zerger, Professor of Mathematics.

 Testimony and Investigation

 The Title IX Committee interviews the grievant, the recipient of the grievance and any witnesses with relevant information about the case.
 Only one witness is present before the committee at any given time.
 Any information can be submitted in written or oral presentations.